Amin-MAG/My-Notes/English b8314443f554456e926acda65cc14571/Technical 1e5c09b5a5864b1eac593ef77f460bba.md

 - Compensate: A child can never compensate his mother for her efforts.
 - Comprehensive: a comprehensive history of America
 - Robust: robust faith
+- Span: a bridge that spans the river.
+- Aggregate: the aggregate of human knowledge.
+- Portfolio: He received the portfolio of war.
+- Graceful: A very graceful woman
+- To invoke: to invoke aid.
+- Identical: Those two copies are identical.